-The purpose of this handbook is to provide a general overview of the Spaceport Improvement Program administered by the Florida Department of Transportation (FDOT) and the processes used to fund and manage spaceport capital projects.
-This handbook describes key processes like how projects are identified, analyzed, prioritized, and approved for funding.
-It further includes guidance to manage projects once they are funded.
+The purpose of this handbook is to provide a general overview of the Spaceport Improvement Program (SIP) administered by the Florida Department of Transportation (FDOT) and processes used to fund and manage spaceport capital projects.
+This handbook describes how potential projects are:

+- identified,

+- analyzed,

+- prioritized,

+- and approved for funding.

-The handbook also serves as a useful resource for FDOT Program staff, interested stakeholders, and aerospace industry partners who are considering or managing such partnerships with FDOT and Space Florida.
+Once approved and funded, these processes provide guidance to manage projects.
+The handbook also provides a resource for FDOT Program staff, stakeholders, and aerospace industry partners considering or managing partnerships with FDOT and Space Florida.

-In cases where the facts or circumstances require additional guidance, interpretation, or potential deviation from this guidance, stakeholders are encouraged to coordinate with the FDOT Spaceports office or Space Florida, as appropriate, to ensure compliance with applicable laws, rules, procedures, and plans.
+When facts or circumstances require additional guidance, interpretation, or potential deviation from this guidance, stakeholders are encouraged to coordinate with the FDOT Spaceport Office or Space Florida, as appropriate, to ensure compliance with applicable laws, rules, procedures, and plans.
 Points of contact are identified in the Appendix.